GivePenny/GherkinSpec/docs/Hooks.md

 Typically this method is used to set up Dependency Injection and to load configuration.

-For a more complete example, see the [feature-rich example code - COMING SOON](https://github.com/GivePenny/GherkinSpec.ComplexExample)
+For a more complete example, see the [feature-rich example code](https://github.com/GivePenny/GherkinSpec.ComplexExample)

 Example: